Frequently Asked Questions

 How many 80% AMI affordable housing rentals will Brookfield Properties build?

-To play a role in addressing the need for affordable housing rentals in Honolulu, Brookfield Properties is proposing 91 units, or 20% of the project’s total unit count, for households earning less than 80% of the area median income (AMI).
+To play a role in addressing the need for affordable housing rentals in Honolulu, Brookfield Properties is building 91 units, or 20% of the project’s total unit count, for households earning up to 80% of the AMI.

 Where will the 91 units of 80% AMI affordable rentals be located?
 What’s the unit mix and sizes?

-To provide a balanced affordable housing unit mix offering, the remaining 38 affordable housing studio units averaging 385 sf will be in the new tower on levels 3-8, where the studios are spread amongst other market-rate rental units on those floors.
+To provide a balanced affordable housing unit mix offering, the remaining 38 affordable housing studio units averaging 385 sf will be in the new tower on levels 3-8, where the studios are spread amongst other market-rate rental units on those floors, scheduled to open 2022.

 What are 80% AMI affordable rents in today’s terms?

-Per 2018 HUD Affordable rent guidelines, affordable rents set at 80% of the AMI would equate to $1,420 per month for a Studio, $1,517 for a 1-bedroom, and $1,818 per month for a 2-bedroom, excluding utilities.
+Per 2020 HUD affordable rent guidelines, affordable rents set at 80% of the AMI would equate to $1,473 per month for a studio, $1,640 for a 1-bedroom, and $2,160 per month for a 2-bedroom.
 HUD affordable rent guidelines include the cost of certain utilities, such as water, sewer and electricity.
 Brookfield Properties is unable to provide rental housing below 80% AMI without public housing subsidies.

-How can I apply for the 80% AMI affordable rental housing?
+How can I apply for the 80% AMI affordable rental housing for the high-rise tower?

 ESTABLISHING A MIXED-USE COMMUNITY